Brandin Knight

-Brandin Adar Knight (born December 16, 1981) is an American basketball coach and former player who is associate head coach for the Rutgers Scarlet Knights.
+Brandin Adar Knight (born December 16, 1981) is an American basketball coach and former player who is associate head coach and acting head coach for the Rutgers Scarlet Knights.

 Early life

 Knight grew up in East Orange, New Jersey, and played high school ball at Seton Hall Preparatory School in West Orange, New Jersey.
 He is the brother of Brevin Knight.

 College career

 A 6'0" point guard, Knight played for the Pittsburgh Panthers men's basketball team, where he scored 1,440 career points.
 He was one of ten players named to the 2002–03 Wooden All-American team and was Associated Press honorable mention All-American that same season.
 Knight was also selected as an Associated Press Third Team All-American and Sporting News Second Team All-American in 2002–02.

 In 2001–02, Knight was named Big East Conference co-Player of the Year, Big East Most Improved Player, First Team All-Big East, and was named to the All-Big East tournament team.
 Knight achieved Second Team All-Big East honors in 2002–04.
 He was a two-time United States Basketball Writers Association (USBWA) All-Region selection (2001–02 and 2003–04) and a USBWA/NABC All-District Team selection in 2001–02.
 He won the USBWA Region Player of the Year in 2001–02.

 Knight finished his career at Pitt holding the school records for career assists (785), career assist average (6.2 assists per game), career steals (298), season assists (251 in 2001–02), and season minutes played (1,284 in 2001–02).
 Knight's #20 jersey was retired by Pitt prior to the Marquette game on March 4, 2009.